Standardize

 Where:

-aa and bb are the coefficients of the linear trend line, obtained by fitting a straight line to the data using least-squares regression
+and are the coefficients of the linear trend line, obtained by fitting a straight line to the data using least-squares regression

 A geologist is studying seismic activity in a region to understand the potential for earthquakes.
 The seismic data contains a linear trend due to the gradual movement of tectonic plates, which can mask the patterns of interest related to stress buildup and release.
 By applying linear detrending, the geologist can remove this underlying trend and focus on the deviations from the trend, which may reveal valuable insights into the seismic activity patterns that precede earthquakes